Plants VS. Holidays

 to use when you're away:

-- Use self-watering pots.
+Use self-watering pots.
 You got it by now if you read this blog, I'm a big fan of self-watering pots because they are SO handy!
-More about it here.
-[Coming soon]
+I’ve finally made a review of the Wet Pot, a beautiful yet simple self-watering pot.

 Advantages of techniques #1 and #2: they are easy and free.
 I've done it the last few times we went on holidays and the results went beyond my expectations!
 No plant died and I found every single one of them alive and healthy when returning.